Home > Blog > Croatian Harbors and Marinas Discover the CharmBlog

 The first is Marina Punat, in a sheltered bay on the island of Krk.
 Punat is Croatia’s oldest and biggest marina, founded in 1964, with 850 berths.
 The second is D-Marina Mandalina in Sibenik, with its excellent contemporary design hotel, D-Resort Sibenik.

-Anchorages and mooring buoys
+Anchorages and Mooring Buoys

 Of course, while sailing the Adriatic, you can drop anchor overnight if you find a sheltered bay.
 Alternatively, you might use an official buoy field, then come ashore by dinghy.
 You’ll still have to pay for this facility, but it is cheaper than mooring in a harbor or taking a berth in a marina.
 But you will not have access to electricity or water supplies.